 An Antiquated System?

-If you’re trying to lose weight, you may monitor your caloric intake closely.
+If you’re trying to lose weight, you may consider counting calories and monitor your caloric intake closely.
 To do that, you might find yourself looking more closely at food labels … specifically, at the calorie information.
 However, those labels might not be as reliable as you think.

 Many experts believe that calorie labels are misleading, because they’re based on outdated information.
 This information comes largely from findings made in the 1800s regarding how much energy people get from what they consume.4